articleIcon-icon

 By outsourcing tasks to a PEO, you can increase your HR operations’ efficiency and cost-effectiveness.
 PEOs often reduce costly labor hours with sophisticated HR technology platforms that automate payroll processing, track payroll spending, and provide real-time analytics.
 This also allows your team to focus on strategic planning and analysis.

-A PEO is often more cost-effective than hiring a team of full-time HR staff and offers a pricing model that’s predictable month-over-month which helps limit unforeseen costs.
+A PEO is often more cost-effective than hiring a team of full-time HR staff and offers a predictable, month-over-month pricing model, which helps limit unforeseen costs.

 Startups and small businesses often cannot fund in-house payroll and HR expertise that covers every state.
 With a PEO, they gain access to extensive local knowledge and resources, such as:

-• Compliance with state and federal laws and regulations
+• Compliance with Indiana state and federal laws and regulations

 • Payroll and tax withholding and filing